jahanzaibmir/Mirage/README.md

 # Mirage Honeypot

-Mirage is a lightweight Python honeypot that exposes a simple HTTP endpoint and a TCP listener to capture basic probing activity.
+Mirage is a lightweight Python honeypot that exposes a simple HTTP endpoint and a TCP listener to capture attacker behavious and malicious workings

 ## Run